Rickety-Code/DSA-Problems/Arrays/Validate Sudoku/README.md

 A sudoku application generates a sudoku puzzle for user to solve.
 Once the user puts in the numbers and submits their solution.
 An algorithm runs to validate if the solution is correct or not.

 Rules :
-- Each row must contain the digits 1-9 without repetition.
+- Each row must contain single occurrence of the digits 1-9.
-- Each column must contain the digits 1-9 without repetition.
+- Each column must contain single occurrence of the digits 1-9
-- Each of the nine 3 x 3 sub-boxes of the grid must contain the digits 1-9 without repetition.
+- Each of the nine 3 x 3 sub-boxes of the grid must contain single occurrence of the digits 1-9.

 Define the validation algorithm given a 2d matrix depicting the sudoku